 Our work at a glance

-The Institute for Teaching and Learning works with members of the University community to enhance and help assure the quality of teaching and student learning experiences and outcomes.
-The ITL is led by the Director Teaching and Learning who has strategic oversight of the University's Learning Centre and Maths Learning Centre.
+The Educational Innovation team works with members of the University community to enhance and help assure the quality of teaching and student learning experiences and outcomes.
+The EI team is led by the Director Teaching and Learning who has strategic oversight of the University's Learning Centre and Maths Learning Centre.

 1. Strategic University Teaching and Learning Initiatives

-The ITL in collaboration with SEG, Academic Board and the DVC (E), works on university-initiated and other funded (e.g. STEPs, DEEWR) strategic projects involving university teaching and learning, including the application of educational technologies in teaching and learning.
+In collaboration with SEG, Academic Board and the DVC (E), the EI team works on university-initiated and other funded (e.g. DEEWR) strategic projects involving university teaching and learning, including the application of educational technologies in teaching and learning.
 These projects include:

 2. Professional Development for University Teachers

-The ITL provides the University’s mandated professional development programs on teaching for university academic staff.
-It also convenes a range of other voluntary professional development activities and networks for university teachers often in collaboration with colleagues in faculties and other central units.
+The EI team provides the University’s mandated professional development programs on teaching for university academic staff.
+It also convenes a range of other voluntary professional development activities and networks for university teachers, often in collaboration with colleagues in faculties and other central units.

 2.1 Sessions for new Academic Staff